December Birthstone Color: Beautiful Shades of Blue and Purple

 When it is all said and done, though, quality trumps size.
 In other words, a smaller piece of deeply colored turquoise could be worth significantly more than a larger piece of paler turquoise.
 There’s also an element of sentiment here, as the spiderweb matrix can add a lot of visual appeal that some people love, while others prefer pure stones without visible matrix lines in them.

 Finally, you need to consider the setting.
 Some turquoise rings will be worth more than others simply because of the purity of the metal or the value of the additional stones in the ring.

 Types of Turquoise Jewelry

 Turquoise jewelry has a very long history.
 It can be used similarly to other gems, as stones placed in a setting, such as this salt and pepper shield cut diamond and turquoise ring featuring a unique piece of turquoise.
-Another great example is this vintage diamond and turquoise ring.
+Another great example is this.
 However, it can also be used in other things – belt buckles, for instance.
 Bracelets, pendants, rings, bolos, tie pins, cufflinks – the sky’s the limit for this versatile, beautiful blue stone.